 1.7 Additional Information

-Questions about the contract portions of the procurement document must be submitted in writing to Kathy Caldwell at MSVA, 660 North Street, Ste.
-200, Jackson, MS 39202 or kcaldwell@msva.ms.gov .
-Questions concerning the technical portions of the procurement document should be directed to Kathy Caldwell at MSVA, 660 North Street, Ste.
-200, Jackson, MS 39202 or kcaldwell@msva.ms.gov.
+Questions about the contract portions of the procurement document must be submitted in writing to Deanisha Hopson at MSVA, 660 North Street, Ste.
+200, Jackson, MS 39202 or dhopson@msva.ms.gov .
+Questions concerning the technical portions of the procurement document should be directed to Deanisha Hopson at MSVA, 660 North Street, Ste.
+200, Jackson, MS 39202 or dhopson@msva.ms.gov.
 Respondents are cautioned that any statements made by contact persons that cause a material change to any portion of the procurement document shall not be relied upon unless subsequently ratified by a formal written amendment to the procurement document.
-Close of questions is at 10:00 a.m. on December 3, 2020.
-Anticipated posting of answers will be December 9, 2020, on the MSVA website.
+Close of questions is at 10:00 a.m. on January 23, 2023.
+Anticipated posting of answers will be January 24, 2023, on the MSVA website.

 1.8 Type of Contract